 You will only be able to reach the Wash Woods Church.
 After this, the sand becomes very loose and impassable with average bike tires.

 However, the caveat is this.
-If you time it right, and set out or return at low tide, you can bike on a hard-packed sand beach.
-Just something to keep in mind.
+If you time it right, and set out or return at low tide, you can bike on a hard-packed sand beach, all the way to North Carolina, too.

-To access the hard-packed sand beach, you will need to walk your bike down an access path of very loose sand.
+To access hard-packed sand beach on the Atlantic Ocean, you will need to walk your bike down an access path of very loose sand.
 For at least one-quarter-mile.
-Not super fun.

 My bike has gravel bike tires, so they weren’t very good on the loose sand.
 I opted not to bike on the beach and simply turned around after Wash Woods.